Looking for square worksheets for your preschool kids or kindergarten students?

 You will find a play dough mat, a Do a Dot worksheet, coloring, cut-and-paste sorting, and more!

-For best results, be sure to read through the notes and suggestions for each worksheet.
-At the bottom of this post you will find a text link for the pdf downloads.
+For best results, be sure to read through the notes and suggestions for each of the free shape worksheets.
+At the bottom of the post, you will find a text link for the pdf downloads.

 Check Out Your Square Shape Free Printable Worksheets!

 This square shape worksheet is a great way to introduce young kids to squares!

 First, point to a large shape on the sheet and ask your child if he knows what the shape is called.
 Many kids are exposed to shape names just by doing daily things, so they may already know.

 Pretend that you’re unsure what the shape is, BUT you do know some things about what makes a square.

 It has to have four straight lines that are the same length, and four corners.
 Does this shape have four sides and four corners?